abloomston/workwithme.guide-myguide/index.md

   - **Planning**: I prefer planning as a group; especially so when designing a new "thing".
   - **Development**: I like to code solo for the most part.
 I will call upon help when I'm having a hard time debugging, or need a second pair of eyes when writing something.
   - **Testing/Integration**: So not so much as a group but I will definitely seek advice and feedback for validation.
+  - **Retrospectives, EOLs, and Garbage Collection**: Let's do that together to reflect, respond, and learn.

 **How do your energy levels fluctuate throughout the day?**